 Siena is one of the most famous tourist attractions in Italy and is located about 80 km from Florence Airport.

 Siena is renowned for its cuisine, art, museums, medieval cityscape, etc. You can find famous places such as Piazza del Campo — Fonte Gaia, Torre del Mangia — museum, Piazza del Duomo – Siena Cathedral, Cathedral of Santa Maria Assunta, etc.

 Siena is very popular for its variety of foods, and some of the favorite dishes are Crostini Neri, Crostini di fegato (Chicken liver crostini), Bruschetta (garlic, bread with tomatoes and herbs), Pappardelle sulla lepre (Pappardelle with hare sauce), pici, Ribollita (Tuscan Vegetable and Bread Soup), Scottiglia, Tagliata di Manzo – grilled and sliced beef, Cavallucci and Ricciarelli (delicious biscuits), and Chianti Tuna, among many others.

 Along with food items, Siena also has famous restaurants, like La Taverna di San Giuseppe or Castel Monastero.

 Although Siena is not very popular for shopping, you can find antiques, ceramics, housewares, shoes, wines, and sweets here.

 Tirol is in the province of South Tyrol in Northern Italy.
 It can take 5 hours (250 km) to travel from Venice to this beautiful place.
-It is the main attraction for the tourists who want to see the Dolomite mountains and colorful Italian alpines fully covered with greenery.
+It is the main attraction for tourists who want to see the Dolomite mountains and colorful Italian alpines fully covered with greenery.